Grace Blakeley: Political views

 Blakeley identifies as a democratic socialist and supports the use of capital controls.

-Blakeley supports Jeremy Corbyn and voted for him in the 2015 and 2016 Labour leadership elections, though she criticised him in 2016 for failing to "challenge the hegemony of neoliberalism" in the way she had imagined he would.
+She supported Jeremy Corbyn and voted for him in the 2015 and 2016 Labour leadership elections, though she criticised him in 2016 for failing to "challenge the hegemony of neoliberalism" in the way she had imagined he would.
+Blakeley stated in June 2024 that she left the Labour Party in 2023 over Keir Starmer's public statement during the Gaza war that Israel had the right to cut off Gaza's power and water.

 Blakeley promotes a Green New Deal.
 Though she has emphasised it as running "counter to a capitalist system", she has argued that "even those who do not identify as socialists" may soon realise that a green industrial revolution is the "only option".
 She calls for a "fair transition towards a low-carbon economy".

 Blakeley is a Eurosceptic, and has branded the European Union as "neoliberal", "neo-colonial" and "run in the interests of financial and corporate elites".
+In 2019, she wrote an article titled: "Why the left should champion Brexit", where she argued the EU was a barrier to building a socialist economy.

+On 18 June 2025, it was announced that Blakeley had joined the Green Party of England and Wales in support for Zack Polanski's bid for leadership of the party.